 Recent embodiment work has proposed that states like cleanliness might unintentionally influence moral judgments.
 However, there is debate about whether these states exacerbate or attenuate the severity of moral judgments.
 To test these accounts, I have conducted direct replications and extensions (i.e., tests of moderators) of well-cited studies in this area.
 My work demonstrates that these effects are small at best and have generated considerable discussion about how to interpret replication studies and psychological evidence.

 Work on expansive “power” poses (see images above) has captured much public attention because of their potential real-world benefits for achieving desired goals.
 However, this work suffers from a critical issue: in studies individuals are not made aware of the true function of the power pose, whereas in the real world they must know the function of the pose in order to deliberately use it.
-My colleagues and recently tested the role of awareness in a direct replication of the seminal power pose study for a special issue on power poses.
+My colleagues and I tested the role of awareness in a direct replication of the seminal power pose study for a special issue on power poses.
 Our results did not support the premise that power poses have behavioral benefits and point to a need to refine existing theories on power poses.
-This special issue is currently being compiled for release.